Biodiversity: Protected areas

-National parks
+National parks and wildlife sanctuaries

-National park is a large natural or near natural areas set aside to protect large-scale ecological processes, which also provide a foundation for environmentally and culturally compatible, spiritual, scientific, educational, recreational and visitor opportunities.
+A national park is a large natural or near natural area set aside to protect large-scale ecological processes, which also provide a foundation for environmentally and culturally compatible, spiritual, scientific, educational, recreational and visitor opportunities.
 These areas are selected by governments or private organizations to protect natural biodiversity along with its underlying ecological structure and supporting environmental processes, and to promote education and recreation.
 The International Union for Conservation of Nature (IUCN), and its World Commission on Protected Areas (WCPA), has defined "National Park" as its Category II type of protected areas.

-National parks are usually owned and managed by national or state governments.
-In some cases, a limit is placed on the number of visitors permitted to enter certain fragile areas.
-Designated trails or roads are created.
-The visitors are allowed to enter only for study, cultural and recreation purposes.
-Forestry operations, grazing of animals and hunting of animals are regulated and the exploitation of habitat or wildlife is banned.

-Wildlife sanctuary

-Wildlife sanctuaries aim only at the conservation of species and have the following features: